pwikapanel/sync/Interface/app icon/README.md

 The slice tools are under the **crop tool**.

 Double-click a slice with the **Slice Select** tool to set the size manually — it's much faster.

+You can click on empty areas and change the slice time to "No Image" to avoid creating extra images